mlearnfab/jbook-pythonfab/_sources/intro.md

 # <font color="maroon">Registration</font>

-If you are interested in attending any of the sessions, you must register (one-time) by creating an account in our Moodle Learning Management Systems.
-Registration instructions can be found on our [registration](page-registration) page.
+If you are interested in attending any of the sessions, you must register by creating an account in our Moodle Learning Management Systems.
+Registration instructions can be found the [registration](page-registration) page.